-In addition to operating the Columbia County Transfer Station in St. Helens, the Division plans, organizes and directs the county's recycling, waste reduction, reuse and household hazardous waste programs.
+In addition to operating the Columbia County Transfer Station in St. Helens, the Division plans, organizes, and directs the county's recycling, waste reduction, reuse, and household hazardous waste programs.
 The Division also administers the county's Solid Waste Management Plan→ and its Solid Waste Ordinance→, as well as solid waste collection franchises (garbage hauling companies) within the unincorporated area of the county.
-The Vernonia Transfer Station→ is managed by the Waste Management, and has its own fees and hours→.
+The Vernonia Transfer Station→ is managed by Waste Management and has its own fees and hours→.
 It is open two Saturdays per month

 Need to get rid of stuff?
 Here's how to do it.
 Find your hauler, learn about what's accepted at the Columbia County Transfer Station, and get information on fees.

 Who's your hauler?
 What do they pick up?
 What can you recycle?
 What do they charge?

 Depending on where you live and who your hauler is, recycling information varies. the unincorporated areas of Columbia County served by Waste Management and Hudson Garbage Services do follow the same guidelines though.
 Print out this handy, colorful recycling guide and post it near your bins for easy reference!

 Be a good neighbor!